zhejilab/PolII.pausing/README.md

-# DeepPATT
+# PausingTerminator and PausingPromoter

-**DeepPATT** (Deep learning-based Pol II pausing And Transcription Termination model) is an explainable deep learning framework designed to predict RNA Polymerase II pausing and transcription termination dynamics from adjacent DNA sequence input.
+**PausingTerminator and PausingPromoter** are explainable deep learning frameworks designed to predict RNA Polymerase II pausing in transcription termination and promoter-proximal regions from adjacent DNA sequence input.

 ## Model Structrue